vajahath/operation-failed/README.md

 Feel free to ping me on Skype at `vajuinside`.

+If you found any issues, [file an issue on Github](https://github.com/vajahath/operation-failed/issues).

 visit my [profile](https://www.npmjs.com/~vaju) to see other elements.

 bye..

 ## Change Log
+*1.0.2*
+* Anonymous documentation update.

 *1.0.1*
 * New image in the documentation.